This isn't about making money, it is about planting trees!

 Are your planting schemes certified?

 Some are, some aren't.
 It seems to us certification doesn't prove anything, our aim is to gather as much proof of planting as possible and send inspectors to sites for proof of planting.
 If you are at all concerned about this then let us know, we can just use certified planters if you require.
+We have discovered quite a few certified schemes that would plant trees on behalf of one client, and then down the line sell carbon offsets off those same trees, this is not right in our book and is double counting - be very careful if you are looking to use a certified planter directly.

 What is the maximum amount of trees you can plant in one year?